 16-4.
 Motion to defer or adjourn.
-Any motion to defer or adjourn shall be decided by a joint vote of both houses, and, if required, the yeas and nays shall be entered upon the journals of both houses.
+Any motion to defer or adjourn shall be decided by a joint vote of both houses, and, if required, the yeas and nays shall be entered upon the journals of both of the South Dakota Legislature may not be admitted to the chamber.
+The presiding officer of the

 16-5.
 Suspension of floor privileges.
-During a joint session, former Governors, Lieutenant Governors, members of the Congress of the United States from South Dakota and former members of the South Dakota Legislature will not be admitted to the chamber.
-The presiding officer will instruct the sergeant at arms to provide a reserve seating section in the chamber gallery for these former officials who wish to witness the joint session.
+During a joint session, former Governors, Lieutenant

+Governors, members of the Congress of the United States from South Dakota and former members
-CHAPTER 17.

 LEGISLATIVE DEADLINES

-Legislative Deadlines Legislative Action 40 Day Session A. Last day for unlimited introduction of individual bills and joint resolutions 1 12 th Day B. Last day for introduction of individual bills and joint resolutions 1 15 th Day C. Last day for introduction of committee bills and joint resolutions 1 16 th Day D. Last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 26 th Day E. Last day to move required delivery of bills or joint resolutions by a committee to the house of origin 27 th Day F. Last day to pass bills or joint resolutions by the house of origin and to introduce House, Senate, or concurrent resolutions 28 th Day G. Last day for introduction of commemorations 33 rd Day H. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 34 th Day on I. Last day to move required delivery of bills or joint resolutions by a committee to the second house 35 th Day J. Last day for a bill or joint resolution to pass both houses 36 th Day K. The last day of a legislative session is reserved for the consideration of vetoes 40 th Day 1 Bills and joint resolutions must be submitted to the Legislative Research Council at least 48 hours prior to this deadline, pursuant to Joint Rule 6A-5.
+Legislative Deadlines Legislative Action 40 Day Session A. Last day for unlimited introduction of individual bills and joint resolutions, concurrent resolutions, and resolutions of the house of origin 1 12th Day B. Last day for introduction of individual bills, joint resolutions, concurrent resolutions, and resolutions of the house of origin 1 15th Day C. Last day for introduction of committee bills and joint resolutions 1 16th Day D. Last day to move required delivery of bills, joint resolutions, concurrent resolutions, or resolutions of the house of origin by a committee to the house of origin; and last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 27th Day E. Last day to pass bills or joint resolutions by the house of origin and to invoke Joint Rule 7-7 in the house of origin 28th Day F. Last day for introduction of commemorations 1 33rd Day G. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 34th Day H. Last day to move required delivery of bills, joint resolutions, or concurrent resolutions by a committee to the second house 35th Day

+1 2 I. Last day for a bill, joint resolution, or concurrent resolution to pass both houses; and to invoke Joint Rule 7-7 in the second house 36th Day 3 4 J. The last day of a legislative session is reserved for the consideration of vetoes 40th Day 5 6 7 1 Bills, concurrent resolutions, Senate resolutions, House resolutions, and joint resolutions must be submitted to the Legislative Research Council in advance of the deadline pursuant to Joint Rule 6A-5.

 17-1.
 Exceptions to deadlines for appropriation bills.
-Any general appropriation bill, any bill that amends a prior year's general appropriations bill, or any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, E, F, I, and J, in this chapter, except that the general appropriation bill requested by the Governor shall be subject to legislative deadline C.
+Any general appropriation bill, any bill that amends a prior year's general appropriations bill, or any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, D, E, H, and I, in this chapter, except that the general appropriation bill requested by the Governor shall be subject to legislative deadline C.

-Any appropriation bill that is not a general appropriation bill, which is referred to or reported to the floor by the Joint Committee on Appropriations, is subject to the following legislative deadlines, in lieu of the legislative deadlines of E and F, in this chapter:
+Any appropriation bill that is not a general appropriation bill, which is referred to or reported to the floor by the Joint Committee on Appropriations, is subject to the following legislative deadlines, in lieu of the legislative deadlines of D and E, in this chapter: